sew-k/cheap-flight-search/README.md

 - [ ] search results for more actual and correct data from Skyscanner API

 8. Scheduled actions
+- [ ] it is needed to resolve how every User's personal configuration of scheduled actions (ex. email sending) will be stored and managed
 - [ ] scheduled reminder email about upcoming trip - with for example weather data in destination city
 - [ ] setting scheduled searching engine feature for finding cheapest flights to purchase
 - [ ] scheduled information email with latest prices of favourite itineraries